spokestack/spokestack.io/content/docs/Python/speech-pipeline.md

 ### Resume

-The resume method should be called after every pause to restart the audio flow.
+If the pipeline is paused, `resume` must be called to restart the audio flow.

 ```python
 pipeline.resume()